|FDSN code||XK (2012-2014)||Operated by||Missouri University of Science & Technology(Former UM-Rolla)(Missouri S&T USA)|

 |Digital Object Identifier (DOI)||https://doi.org/10.7914/SN/XK_2012|

-Steve Gao, Kelly Liu, Mohamed Abdelsalam, John Hogan (2012): Passive seismic study of early rifting in Botswana, Zambia, and Malawi.
+Steve Gao, Kelly Liu, Mohamed Abdelsalam, John Hogan (2012): Seismic Arrays for African Rift Initation.
 International Federation of Digital Seismograph Networks.
-Other/Seismic Network.
+Dataset/Seismic Network.
 10.7914/SN/XK_2012

 Loading data availability information...